theodi/training-web/Procurement/Guide/index.md

 We have discussed above the various kinds of requirements that you might include in a procurement.
 The general form of wording that we suggest you use for requirements for specific data might be:

-> The Contractor must publish the data listed in Appendix *X* according to the indicated level of the ODI Open Data Certificates.
+> The contractor must publish the data listed in Appendix *X* according to the indicated level of the ODI Open Data Certificates.

 In the associated Appendix, you should list: